A structure-preserving discretisation of SO(3)-rotation fields for finite Cosserat micropolar elasticity: Objective and structure-preserving discretisations

-In other words, the infinite-dimensional deformation gradient lives in $\R^3 \otimes \Hcurl{,\Vol}$, and the discrete deformation gradient lives in the corresponding finite dimensional N\'ed\'elec space $\R^3 \otimes \Ned_{II}^{p-1}(\Vol)$.
+with $T_k\subset \R^3$ representing a simplex in the mesh of $\Vol$ and $\curv_{ij}$ being its respective boundary curves of codimension two.} In other words, the infinite-dimensional deformation gradient lives in $\R^3 \otimes \Hcurl{,\Vol}$, and the discrete deformation gradient lives in the corresponding finite dimensional N\'ed\'elec space $\R^3 \otimes \Ned_{II}^{p-1}(\Vol)$.
 A key characteristic of the N\'ed\'elec space \cite{nedelec_mixed_1980,ndlec_new_1986,sky_higher_2023} is its lower regularity in comparison to the $\C^0(\Vol)$-continuous Lagrange space \cite{SKY2024104155}.
 Specifically, tensorial fields in $\Ned_{II}^{p-1}(\Vol)$ are only tangentially continuous $\jump{\defgrad_h \Anti \vb{n}}_{\Xi} = 0$, and their normal components $\defgrad_h\vb{n}$ are allowed to jump at material interfaces $\Xi$, as illustrated in \cref{fig:inter}.

 Inherently, this implies that less control is applied over fields in $\Ned_{II}^{p-1}(\Vol)$, whose degrees of freedom correspond to scaled edge-wise and face-wise tangential projections at element interfaces, governing entire vectors.